dhyanio/rpc-server-client/README.md

 order to have the RPC server consumed by multiple services, we need to define the JSON- RPC over HTTP.
 Then, any other programming language can send a JSON string and get JSON as the result back.

+## JSON-RPC using Gorilla RPC
+We saw that the Gorilla toolkit helps us by providing many useful libraries.
+It has libraries such as Mux for routing, Handlers for middleware, and now, the gorilla/rpc library.
+Using this, we can create RPC servers and clients that talk using JSON instead of a custom reply pointer.
+Let's convert the preceding example into a much more useful one.

+Consider this scenario.
+We have a JSON file on the server that has details of books (name, ID, author).
+The client requests book information by making an HTTP request.
+When the RPC server receives the request, it reads the file from the filesystem and parses it.
+If the given ID matches any book, then the server sends the information back to the client in JSON format.
+Let's look at the steps here: